Story #2004: Finalize Mercury for release

 This goes back to my original suggestion. use of static file names, so that any D1 application can use it.
 To summarize:

 - use svn as a repository for the style sheets

 - have a static location for these style sheets

 - use static names for the style sheets (since svn keeps track of the changes, there is no real need to create dynamic names)

-#3 Updated by Giri Palanisamy about 11 years ago
+#3 Updated by Giri Palanisamy over 11 years ago

 I forgot to mention that we have changed some strategy here, we are currently using the Drupal's iframe to display the header and footer and using local style sheet for the content specific styles.

 Dave - you have already implemented the iframe in the Drupal site using the pilotcatalog that is running from the Mercury server (http://public-web.dataone.org/node/4).
 We can update the cn-dev pilotcatalog version with this change, then it can be used in the D1 Drupal as an iframe.